imryan/iOS-Week4-Swift-Assessment-ios-0616/README.md

 ### ViewController Class

-* Start by typing the following into the `viewDidLoad()` method, below `super.viewDidLoad()`.
+* Start by typing the following at the end of the `viewDidLoad()` method.

 ```swift
 tableView.delegate = self
 tableView.dataSource = self
 ```

 * These lines indicate the view controller has adopted the UITableViewDataSource and UITableViewDelegate protocols.
 Since this view controller is claiming to take on the responsibility for table views, what functions do we need to implement?
-Don't implement those functions (yet), but declare them to get rid of the last couple of errors (for now).
+Don't implement those functions (yet), but declare them to get rid of the visible errors.

 * We want to be able to store `String`s inside of an `Array` within our `ViewController` that will ultimately be displayed inside our `tableView`.
-Add an instance property on `ViewController` called `eletricWords`.
+Add an instance property on `ViewController` called `electricWords`.
 Its default value should be an array of words.
 What words?
 Each word from this sentence:

 > We're going to rock down to Electric Avenue

-* We need to set up the constraints on our `tableView`, but we  aren't going to do this in Interface Builder.
-You're required to set up constraints in code!
-But don't just throw this in `viewDidLoad()`.
+* We need to set up the constraints on our `tableView`, but not in Interface Builder.
+You're going to set up constraints in code!
 Create a separate function called `setupTableView()` that takes in no arguments and returns nothing.
 The sole purpose of this function is to setup the proper constraints as follows:
   * `tableView` width should equal the width of the `view`
   * `tableView` height should be 75% of the height of the `view`
   * `tableView` center X should be equal to the `view`'s center X.